sammancoaching/website/_learning_hours/test_design/three_parts_of_a_test.md

 * 5 min connect: What is an automated unit test
 * 10 min concept: Three parts of a test
-* 35 min concrete: Write some tests
+* 25 min concrete: Write some tests
+* 10 min conclusions: Showcase and discuss test design
 * 5 min conclusions: When to do this

 ### Connect: Three facts
-What is an automated unit test?
-Give me [three facts](/activities/connect/three_facts.html) about it.
+What is the most important job of a unit test?
+Give me your top three ideas ([three facts](/activities/connect/three_facts.html)).

 ### Concept: Three parts of a test
 An automated test usually has three kinds of code.